Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 The main mechanical function of the device. **Required if [`USING_TANK_`](#auto-config).** These valves, which do not have a minimum pressure requirement to open/close, are suitable for use with a tank and a source, because a tank is assumed to possibly have zero pressure.
 I used a 12V solenoid valve because I had a 12V power supply and it seemed a suitable choice.
 Keep in mind that for every valve you will need a [diode](#diode) to prevent EMF feedback, and that you will need a [relay](#relay) with a rated voltage that matches the valve's voltage, with at least as many modules as valves.

 If you want to be able to drain fluid from your tank without having it go into your irrigation system, you'll need two of these valves: one output valve, and one drain valve.
 The output valve is of course necessary for all setups with a tank, but the drain valve may not be necessary depending on your requirements.
-I chose to use one because, from what I understand, you're not supposed to let water sit stale in a rain barrel for more than 10 days or so, and I didn't want to have to manually clear my tank.
+I chose to use one because, from what I understand, you're not supposed to let water sit stale in a rain barrel for more than 10 days or so, and I wanted to automate that.
 I also combined the tank drain with a simple overflow tube running out of the top of the barrel, to ensure that it doesn't overflow even if the controller didn't have power to open the drain valve.
 More details in the [operating modes](#operating-modes) section and the [assembly](#assembly) section.

 #### Flow Sensor